elixirschool/elixirschool/en/lessons/phoenix/installing.md

 #### Linux Users

-You might need to install the [inotify-tools](https://github.com/inotify-tools/inotify-tools/wiki) to run the phoenix applicaton.
+You might need to install the [inotify-tools](https://github.com/inotify-tools/inotify-tools/wiki) to run the phoenix application.

 ### Installing Phoenix